 (Update provided by Willis Towers Watson, legalsuper’s investment asset consultant)

-The inclusion of China A-Shares in MSCI’s benchmarks over the month signals a further step forward in the opening up of the Chinese share market and its global integration.
-The Chinese manufacturing PMI as measured by Caixin Manufacturing PMI rose to 50.4 in June, from 49.6 in May, due to an increase in new orders and exports.
-The Chinese RMB appreciated against the USD over the month by 0.5%, and the Chinese stock market returned 2.4% (in local currency terms), as measured by the Shanghai Composite Index.
-Over the same period, the MSCI World ex Australia Accumulation Index returned 0.0% in local currency terms, and -2.6% in unhedged AUD terms.
+China held their Communist Party Congress in October with President Xi Jinping outlining plans for more focus on quality growth with ongoing reform and more emphasis on reducing pollution and inequality.
+The Chinese manufacturing PMI, as measured by the Caixin Manufacturing PMI, remained unchanged at 51.0 in October.
+The Chinese RMB appreciated against the USD over the month by 0.3%, and the Chinese stock market returned 1.3% (in local currency terms), as measured by the Shanghai Composite Index.
+Over the same period, the MSCI World ex Australia Accumulation Index returned 2.5% in local currency terms, and 4.3% in unhedged AUD terms.

 Note: This investment commentary does not constitute advice.
 All investment figures quoted relate to before-tax performance of the relevant industry benchmark. © 2017 Willis Towers Watson.